williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/implementing-authentication/set-up-authz-server.md

 Tokens contain claims that are statements about the subject or another subject, for example name, role, or email address.

-Create ID Token claims for OpenID Connect, or Access Tokens for OAuth 2.0:
+Create ID Token claims for OpenID Connect, or access tokens for OAuth 2.0:

 1. In the Okta Developer Dashboard, navigate to **API > Authorization Servers**.
 2. Choose the name of the Authorization Server to display, and choose **Claims**.